Wendy Palmer: WNBA career

 Palmer was originally drafted by the Utah Starzz 9th overall in the 2nd round of the 1997 Elite draft.
 She played for the Starzz until 1999, when she became a member of the Detroit Shock.

 In 2002, she played for the Orlando Miracle, which later became the Connecticut Sun.
 In 2004, while as a member of the Sun, she received the WNBA Most Improved Player Award.

 In 2005, she played for the San Antonio Silver Stars.
 After the season ended, she was hired as an assistant coach to the women's basketball team at Virginia Commonwealth University.

 In 2006, she signed a free agent contract with the Storm, but played only five games with the team before suffering a partially torn Achilles tendon in her left foot.
+She never played in the WNBA again after her foot injury, and thus her final game ever was during her time with the Storm.
+Palmer's final game was played on August 26, 2007, in a 89–95 loss to the Phoenix Mercury where she recorded 8 points, 1 rebound, and 1 block.